Kalvar/ios-KRCamera/README.md

 ## Supports

 KRCamera supports ARC ( Automatic Reference Counting ).
-If you received a memory warning message, that may be an iOS Version bugs happened.
+If you received a memory warning message, that may be an iOS Version bugs happened, don't worry too much.

+KRCamera supports iPhone 4, iPhone 4S, iPhone 5 and iPad.
+If you wanna develop something custom camera-playing or custom camera-displaying view ( Ex : 320 x 320 ) not full screen to show, the KRCamera can be the basic developement framework.

 ## How To Get Started